 - A:

 - Mixing is the process of blending individual audio tracks to create a balanced, polished version of a recording.
-For example, if a performer is recorded singing and playing guitar with separate mics, mixing combines those tracks—adjusting levels, tone, and adding effects—to create a cohesive sound.
+For example, if a performer is recorded singing and playing guitar separately, mixing combines those tracks — adjusting levels, tone, and adding effects — to create a cohesive sound.

 - Q: